-GCSE Geography could lead you on to AS and A Level Geography, which can be combined with a wide variety of subjects both in the 'sciences' and 'arts'.
+GCSE Geography could lead you on to A Level Geography, which can be combined with a wide variety of subjects both in the 'sciences' and 'arts'.
 You may prefer vocational or diploma courses, where there is a natural link to Travel and Tourism.
-If you go straight into employment, employers will recognise that Geography students have a range of useful skills and relevant knowledge
+If you go into an apprenticeship, employers will recognise that Geography students have a range of useful skills and relevant knowledge